wcm-io-caravan/caravan-commons/jax-rs/README.md

 Register global JAX-RS components
 ---------------------------------

-If you want to register a JAX-RS component for all JAX-RS application in the OSGi instance and not only for the current bundle you can define a OSGi factory service and set the special property `caravan.jaxrs.global.factory` to true.
+If you want to register a JAX-RS component for all JAX-RS application in the OSGi instance and not only for the current bundle you can define a OSGi factory service with the factory name `caravan.jaxrs.global.factory`.
 Example:

 ```java
 @Component(factory = JaxRsComponent.GLOBAL_COMPONENT_FACTORY)